Studies have shown that beard balm is one of the most used beard care products and it’ll be even more popular in the next 6 years.

 Plus, massaging your skin can help stimulate your hair follicles, potentially helping your beard grow faster.

-While a balm won’t give you an extra strong hold like a gel or pomade would, it does offer more control than an oil or just plain water.
+Use your desired comb or brush to style your beard to your liking.
+While a balm won’t give you an extra-strong hold like a gel or pomade would, it does offer more control than oil or just plain water.

-- Rinse and repeat (literally).
+Step 5 – Rinse and repeat (literally)

 Before you go to bed at night, rinse out the oil in your beard with warm water.
 When you wake up, do the whole thing over again.

 Unlike shampoo, beard balm can and should be applied every day.
 You’ll notice that your beard becomes softer gradually.

 A lot of men mistakenly believe that having a beard is easier than shaving every day, but it takes just as much work to maintain it properly.

 When it comes to beard grooming, there are a variety of products that you can use from beard balm, oil to waxes that handle everything from cleaning the beard to providing a firm hold when styling.